HFU-BeatBot/Neural-Network/README.md

 To use this file place the tracks.csv (https://os.unil.cloud.switch.ch/fma/fma_metadata.zip 342 MB) at (/FMA/data/fma_metadata/tracks.csv)
 and the mp3 files at (/FMA/data/fma_small/).

-### FMASmallSortMP3.py
-This file, much like FMALargeGTZANGenres.py, is used to assign the songs from FMA_small (https://os.unil.cloud.switch.ch/fma/fma_small.zip 8GB) data to genre folders, this time the 8 genres specified in fma_small (electronic, experimental, folk, hiphop, instrumental, international, pop and rock).

-To use this file place the tracks.csv (https://os.unil.cloud.switch.ch/fma/fma_metadata.zip 342 MB) at (/FMA/data/fma_metadata/tracks.csv)
-and the mp3 files at (/FMA/data/fma_small/).

 ### getMfccStdAndMeanOfASong.py
 This file is used to get the std and mean MFCC values of a single Song.
 To use it you have to replace the file path (file_path = 'STUCK ON YOU (reggae)-first5sec.wav') with the file path to the Song you want the MFCC values of.

-### Usage
-1. Ensure that you have the required dependencies installed.
-2. Download the dataset and place the necessary files in the "data" directory,for both GTZAN and FMA.
-3. Run the code to train the model and evaluate its accuracy on the test dataset.
-4. The trained model will be saved as ".h5" Format for future use.

 ### TOM:
 ___